salesforce/speech-datasets/CONTRIBUTING.md

 evaluation splits, optional argument), and `--srctexts` (the `text` files (as described above) to use for training a language model & compiling a token inventory).

+### Notes
-The sampling frequency `--fs` is the frequency at which the raw audio will be resampled (if necessary) before being dumped.
+1. The sampling frequency `--fs` is the frequency at which the raw audio will be resampled (if necessary) before being dumped.
 If you specify `--fs` in `run.sh`, make sure to also change the value of `sample_frequency` in `conf/fbank.yaml` and `conf/fbank_pitch.yaml`!
 For example, compare [`swbd/asr1/run.sh`](swbd/asr1/run.sh) and [`swbd/asr1/conf/fbank.yaml`](swbd/asr1/conf/fbank.yaml) (sampling frequency